Manufacturing resource planning

 This is not exclusively a software function, but the management of people skills, requiring a dedication to database accuracy, and sufficient computer resources.
 It is a total company management concept for using human and company resources more productively.

 Key functions and features

 MRP II is not a single specific proprietary software system and can thus take many forms.
-It is almost impossible to visualize an MRP II system that does not use a computer, but an MRP II system can be based on either purchased–licensed or in-house software.
+It is almost impossible to visualize an MRP II system that does not use a computer.
+An MRP II system can be based on either purchased–licensed or in-house software.

 Almost every MRP II system is modular in construction.
 Characteristic basic modules in an MRP II system are: